im-sahiljain/Coding-Practise/README.md

 ## Introduction

 This repository is dedicated to my journey of mastering Data Structures and Algorithms.
 Here, I will be pushing all the codes that I am practicing.
-The repository is divided based on topics and further categorized by the programming language used.
+The repository is divided based on Languages and further categorized by the Data Structures used.

 ## Languages Used